glowtoad123/codenshare/README.md

 # Codetake

-Kodenshare first started off as a react project called **Codetake**.
+Projare first started off as a react project called **Codetake**.
 When starting off, I thought that a single page app refers to an app without routing.
 With that in mind, I tried to build Codetake without the use of any routing.

 ![routing example](https://firebasestorage.googleapis.com/v0/b/alonzoaustin-8314b.appspot.com/o/kodenshare%2Fcodetake%2Fnavigation_between_projects.gif?alt=media&token=34bf8565-3855-4d05-8365-85bfcbebf49b)